-For travelers who want to feel connected to the earth under their feet, nothing compares to a walking safari or hiking adventure in Africa.
-With trained guides leading the way, you’ll experience sightings of wildlife in a whole new way, but also be able to see the smaller things that make the African bush so
+For the more active travelers or those who want to feel connected to the African soil underneath their feet, nothing compares to a walking safari or hiking adventure.
+With trained guides leading the way, you’ll experience sightings of wildlife, scenery and historical sites in a whole new way!
+So, in